 Report Title: Summary of All Open and Recently Resolved High Priority Tickets Submitted by Technicians in the Past 30 Days by Site and Problem Type with Time Tracked Totals

-Purpose: Monitor urgent, technician-submitted issues that are still open or were recently resolved.
-Use this report to assess workload and identify trends by location and issue type, with effort estimated via total time tracked.
+Purpose: Monitor urgent technician-submitted issues that are still open or were recently resolved.
+Use this report to assess workload and identify trends by site and problem type.

 Suggested Report Setup